Yusufabdulsttar/AWS-3-Tier-Web-Arch-Terraform/README.md

 # AWS 3-Tier Web Architecture with Terraform

-This project demonstrates the deployment of a 3-Tier Web Architecture on AWS using Terraform.
+This project demonstrates the deployment of a 3 Tier Web Architecture on AWS using Terraform.
 The architecture spans two Availability Zones (AZs) and includes the following components:

 1. **Web Tier**: Consists of an Application Load Balancer (ALB) and an Auto Scaling Group (ASG) to manage web servers.
 2. **App Tier**: Contains an internal ALB and an ASG to handle application servers.